Manimal Vinyl

-Manimal Vinyl is a Los Angeles-based record label founded in 2006 by film/TV producer, composer and former fashion editor Paul Gebser-Beahan.
+Manimal Vinyl is a Los Angeles–based record label founded in 2006 by film/TV producer, composer and former fashion editor Paul Gebser-Beahan.

 History

 The label was started out of Beahan's living room in late 2006 in the historical Hancock Park neighborhood in central Hollywood.
-They released debut albums from Bat for Lashes, Warpaint and many other exclusive releases from avant-garde pop artists ranging from Yoko Ono, Moby, Duran Duran, Carla Bruni, IC3PEAK, Edward Sharpe & the Magnetic Zeros, Devendra Banhart, Asia Argento and more.
+They released debut albums from Bat for Lashes, Warpaint and many other exclusive releases from avant-garde pop artists ranging from Yoko Ono, Moby, Duran Duran, Carla Bruni, IC3PEAK, Edward Sharpe & the Magnetic Zeros, Devendra Banhart, Asia Argento, Eyedress and more.
 Manimal has created tribute albums to Madonna, The Cure, David Bowie and Duran Duran with the tributees involvement.

 In 2008, 2009 and 2010, Manimal hosted three medium scale music festivals in Joshua Tree, California at the Pappy & Harriet's venue.
 Line-ups mostly included the labels artists, alumni and friends.

 In 2012, Manimal created a distribution, marketing and publicity branch and has non-exclusively partnered on campaigns with The Orchard, Warner Bros.
 Records and ATP.

 The label maintains its focus on a large back catalog of music but has paused on new signings as of 2022.
 The label also does film distribution and curates live events.
 Its headquarters are split between Calabasas and Malibu, California.
+In 2023, it was announced that Beahan launched the new company called Heroes Music.
+The company acts as a family office for music rights, master recordings, publishing and name image likeness.